 Here’s where things can turn from white hat to black hat quickly.
 If you’re looking to build second-tier links, an easy way to do that would be to create a bunch of websites that link back to your website.
 But that’s not a good look for your SEO strategy.
 Here are more effective (and legitimate) ways to secure second-tier links:

 - Approach a quality, authoritative site and ask them if they’d like to link to your website content.
 Offer them an example.
-This isn’t overly affective and it is definitely a long term play, but it can work.
+This isn’t overly effective and it is definitely a long-term play, but it can work.